-PRS-Neoweb geocells from Neoloy make the implementation of geocells in the upper structural layer of heavy duty pavements feasible.
-This paper shows how design with PRS-Neoweb is integrated into the Mechanistic-Empirical Structural Pavement Design method.
-PRS-Neoweb geocells create a beam effect (a semi-rigid platform) and significantly reduce vertical stress.
+PRS-Neoloy geocells from Neoloy make the implementation of geocells in the upper structural layer of heavy duty pavements feasible.
+This paper shows how design with PRS-Neoloy is integrated into the Mechanistic-Empirical Structural Pavement Design method.
+PRS-Neoloy geocells create a beam effect (a semi-rigid platform) and significantly reduce vertical stress.

 High-Modulus Geocells for Sustainable Highway Infrastructure, Indian Geotechnical Journal: Special Issue on Transportation Geotechnics, Kief, et al (2014).

-Research, testing, field trails, and case studies of high-modulus PRS-Neoweb geocell-reinforced bases are surveyed showing how PRS-Neoweb increases pavement performance on one hand, while achieving sustainable goals on the other,
+Research, testing, field trails, and case studies of high-modulus PRS-Neoloy geocell-reinforced bases are surveyed showing how PRS-Neoloy increases pavement performance on one hand, while achieving sustainable goals on the other,

 Studies on Geosynthetic-reinforced Road Pavement Structures, Rajagopal, et al, International Journal of Geotechnical Engineering (2014).